unoplatform/Uno.Xamarin.Forms.Platform/README.md

 ## Getting Started ##

-- Require VS 2019 for Windows with ASP.NET Web Development and .NET Core cross-platform Workloads.
+- Require VS 2019 for Windows (16.2 or later) with `ASP.NET Web Development` and `.NET Core cross-platform Workloads`.

-1. Create a Xamarin.Forms project
+1. Create a **Xamarin.Forms** project
     1. Check **Place project and solution in the same directory**
     1. Check **Windows (UWP)**
 1. Using a **VS Developer Command Prompt**, navigate to the folder containing the solution
-1. Type the following to install the latest templates:
+1. Type the following to install the latest template:
     ```
-    dotnet new -i Uno.ProjectTemplates.Dotnet::2.0
+    dotnet new -i Uno.ProjectTemplates.Dotnet::3.1.6
     ```
 1. Then type the following to create the new WebAssembly project:
     ```
     dotnet new wasmxfhead
     ```
 1. Open or Reload the solution in Visual Studio
 1. Set the Wasm project as the startup project
 1. Open the **Nuget Package manager** for the Wasm project and update the `Uno.Xamarin.Forms.Platform` project to the latest **stable** package
-1. Run the app using **Ctrl+F5** (without the Visual Studio debugger), and you’re good to go!
+2. Run the app and you’re good to go!

 ## Building the renderers ##

 - Using Visual Studio 2019 (16.2 or later)
 - Open the `Uno.Xamarin.Forms.Platform.sln` solution
 - Build the `Xamarin.Forms.ControlGallery.Uno.Wasm` project
-- Run it without the debugger (usually with `Ctrl+F5`)
+- Run it using `F5`

 ## Coding Style ##